ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 ### Transactions

 At the very basic level, the state of a chain can only be updated by issuing a signed transaction.
 A signed transaction contains an unsigned transaction and a signature (of the sender).
 The signature is necessary to identify the sender.
-In a Virtual Machine, we can have multiple types of unsigned transactions, to achieve different tasks.
-In BlobVM, we have 2 types of unsigned transactions:
+In a Virtual Machine we can have multiple types of unsigned transactions to achieve different tasks.
+In BlobVM we have 2 types of unsigned transactions:

-- [TransferTx](https://github.com/ava-labs/blobvm/blob/master/chain/transfer_tx.go) - For transferring coins between the accounts
+- [TransferTx](https://github.com/ava-labs/blobvm/blob/master/chain/transfer_tx.go) - For transferring coins between accounts.
-- [SetTx](https://github.com/ava-labs/blobvm/blob/master/chain/set_tx.go) - For storing blob data on the chain
+- [SetTx](https://github.com/ava-labs/blobvm/blob/master/chain/set_tx.go) - For storing blob data on the chain.

 A complete transaction consists of 2 parts: